 Tools: mysql_query for executing SQL queries (read-only by default, optional write via MYSQL_DISABLE_READ_ONLY_TRANSACTIONS).
 Resources expose JSON schemas with column types, indexes, foreign keys, and table statistics.

 Key differentiator: The SSH tunnel integration and Claude Code hooks make this the best option for developers who work with remote MySQL databases through Claude.
 Connection pooling and caching add production-grade reliability.
-34 open issues suggest active community usage.
+Recent additions include enhanced SSH tunnel scripts for RDS/private VPC access and destructiveHint annotations for LLM safety flagging.

 mysql_mcp_server — designcomputer/mysql_mcp_server